ascandone/mini-ml/readme.md

 ### Mini-ml

-A minimal implementation of an Hindley–Milner type checker, with LSP integration
+A minimal implementation of an Hindley–Milner type checker, with LSP integration (see the [vscode language client](https://github.com/ascandone/mini-ml-vscode))

 _Example:_